JakeC2i/brit/README.md

 ### Advanced usage

-All other features are included in `/example/all-features.ts`.Run `npm run example`.
+All other features are included in `/example/all-features.ts`.
+Run `npm run example`.

 ### TODO